exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 <!-- {?????
 The relative position of the pairing bases can be trivially described as the translation vector of the two coordinate systems, but this is already covered reasonably well by the hydrogen-bond parameters.} -->

-We choose to place the origin in the N1 or N9 atom, and align the glycosidic bond with the negative Y axis, as illustrated in figure [-@fig:MMB_reference_frame-purinepluspyrimidine].
+We choose to place the origin in the N1 or N9 atom, and align the glycosidic bond with the negative Y axis, as illustrated in [figure @fig:MMB_reference_frame-purinepluspyrimidine].
 The C6 pyrimidine or C8 purine atom is placed in negative X direction with zero Z coordinate, uniquely determining the new coordinate system.
 The coordinate system is similar to that used in [MMB (formerly RNABuilder)](https://doi.org/10.1109/TCBB.2010.104), except that the X and Y axis are swapped and negated.
 These modifications were proposed by Craig Zirbel to roughly align the coordinate system with the one used in FR3D, as it conveniently places the Watson-Crick edge in positive X and Y coordinates.